 Ben & Jerry's currently does not sell clothing nor does it do business in Latvia.
 Diversification is a marketing strategy to increase sales of new products ("Get the Dough Out of Politics" T-shirts) in new markets (Latvian college students).

 AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
-Level of Difficulty: 3 Hara Topic: Developing a Competitive Strategy
+Level of Difficulty: 3 Haro Topic: Diversification